 Dramanic

-Film many of the other casting sites have a broad range of castings, with many of them being films, Dramanic has a specific focus on theatre castings – including some from the biggest theatres in the country.
+While many of the other casting sites have a broad range of castings, with many of them being films, Dramanic has a specific focus on theatre castings – including some from the biggest theatres in the country.

-Not only does it post castings for various across the UK, including R&Ds, in-house productions, and touring productions, but it also hosts a casting calendar.
+Not only does it post castings for various productions across the UK, including R&Ds, in-house productions, and touring productions, but it also hosts a casting calendar.
 This displays casting season for all theatres in the UK that have them.

+It costs £116.99 for the year, however, it does have a 2-week free trial too.
 If you want to make your break into theatre, then this is the website for you.

 Social Media